thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 The goal of this tutorial is to demonstrate the basic usage of the most popular ThingsBoard features.
 You will learn how to:

  - Connect devices to ThingsBoard;
- - Push data from the device to ThingsBoard;
+ - Push data from devices to ThingsBoard;
  - Build real-time end-user dashboards;
  - Define thresholds and trigger alarms;
  - Push notification about new alarms over email, sms or other systems.

-We will connect and visualize data from temperature sensor to keep it simple.
+We will connect and visualize data from the temperature sensor to keep it simple.

 {% include templates/prerequisites.md %}